rocky-linux/documentation/docs/books/incus_server/01-install.md

 ## Install EPEL and OpenZFS repositories

-LXD requires the EPEL (Extra Packages for Enterprise Linux) repository, which is easy to install using:
+Incus requires the EPEL (Extra Packages for Enterprise Linux) repository, which is easy to install using:

 ```bash
 dnf install epel-release -y